 Pre-Licensing Financial & Background Investigations

-Financial analytical tools.
-Especially beneficial for professionals not experienced in accounting or finance, the seminar presents discussions and exercises involving financial terminology, accounting systems, interpreting and analyzing financial statements, and gathering information from tax returns.
+Day 1 – Financial Analytical Tools: Especially beneficial for professionals not experienced in accounting or finance, the seminar presents discussion and exercises involving financial terminology, accounting systems, interpreting and analyzing financial statements, and gathering information from tax returns.

 Who can attend this event?